VictorAvelar/VictorAvelar/README.md

 ### Hi there 👋

 I'm currently working in the travel industry.
-I work at [trivago](https://github.com/trivago) and my focus area is the Independent Hoteliers Domain.
+I work at [trivago](https://github.com/trivago) and my focus area is the Independent Hotels Domain.

 I code in Go & PHP.